arkivanov/Decompose/docs/extensions/android.md

 [DefaultViewContext](https://github.com/arkivanov/Decompose/blob/master/extensions-android/src/main/java/com/arkivanov/decompose/extensions/android/DefaultViewContext.kt) - is a default implementation of `ViewContext`, which can be used to manually create new instances when needed.

-### RouterView
+### StackRouterView

-[RouterView](https://github.com/arkivanov/Decompose/blob/master/extensions-android/src/main/java/com/arkivanov/decompose/extensions/android/RouterView.kt) is an Android `ViewGroup` which observes the `Router` and manages child views.
-Once `RouterView` is added to the view hierarchy, just call its `children(...)` method with the following arguments:
+[StackRouterView](https://github.com/arkivanov/Decompose/blob/master/extensions-android/src/main/java/com/arkivanov/decompose/extensions/android/stack/StackRouterView.kt) is an Android `ViewGroup` which observes the `Child Stack` and manages child views.
+Once `StackRouterView` is added to the view hierarchy, just call its `children(...)` method with the following arguments:

-- `routerState` - the observable `Value` of `RouterState`, typically the `Router.state` property
+- `stack` - the observable `Value` of `ChildStack`
-- `lifecycle` - the lifecycle of the `RouterView` or its closest parent
+- `lifecycle` - the lifecycle of the `StackRouterView` or its closest parent
 - `replaceChildView` - a function which replaces a currently active child view with a new one, this is also the place where transitions can be applied

 ## Examples